fmichonneau/rotl-ms/reply_to_reviewers.md

 > suites of metrics for community phylogenetics).

-We added a paragraph about the use of phylogenetics in community ecology, inclding a description of R packages that can be used for these analysis [Pg Line]
+We added a paragraph about the use of phylogenetics in community ecology, including a description of R packages that can be used for these analysis (l.
+65-70).

 > Page 4, point #2: So not all studies that can be queried through the API were
 > included in the OTL?
 Perhaps this can be explained a bit more here (or in the
 > “Getting trees from studies” subsection).

-We added the number of studies that have been submitted through the curator app, and the number of studies that contribute to the synthetic tree to clarify this point.
+We added the number of studies that have been submitted through the curator app, and the number of studies that contribute to the synthetic tree to clarify this

-"As of March 2016, the Open Tree of Life project stores 7755 trees from 3399 studies (each having between 0 and 61 trees), and 477 of these trees are used to assemble the synthetic tree."
+point: "_As of March 2016, the Open Tree of Life project stores 7755 trees from 3399 studies (each having between 0 and 61 trees), and 477 of these trees are used to assemble the synthetic tree._"

 > Page 9, line 150: What type of metadata can be extracted from a study?
 Is it
 > just the citation (which is the example given in “How to use rotl?” vignette)?

 There is a lot more information associated with each study.
-We re-worded the paragraph to mention some of them.

-"Metadata about the study (e.g., citation information, information about the curator for the study, and other technical information regarding the import of this study) can be obtained using the function `get_study_meta`
+We re-worded the paragraph to mention some of them: "_Metadata about the study (e.g., citation information, information about the curator for the study, and other technical information regarding the import of this study) can be obtained using the function `get_study_meta`_."

 > Page 10, paragraph 2, line 169: “other data” is a bit vague.
 Integration with
 > other data, for example species distribution data, is demonstrated in the
 > appendix (but not the main manuscript)

-We re-wrote this paragraph to be more specific about the type of data that can be linked to the phylogenies storred in `rotl`.
+We re-wrote this paragraph to be more specific about the type of data that can be linked to the phylogenies storred in `rotl` (l.
+168-169).